AlawadhHassanA/AlawadhHassanA/README.md

-- 👋 Hi, I’m Hassan Alawadh, a fresh graduate Computer Engineer.
+- 👋 Hi, I’m Hassan Alawadh, Computer Engineer, Project Coordinator works for Dar Beta IT.
-- 🔜 I will be uploading my projects and certificates here
+- 🔜 all my projects and certificates are uploaded here

 - 📫 You can reach me via Email: "alawadh.hassan.ali@gmail.com" or